-Report Recommendations Management's Most Current Response Status () Persons Responsible: Jonathon Beritiech, Director of Facilities and Rudy Gonzales, Vice President of Finance & Operations Revised Timetable for Completion: July 26, 2021 (was June 28, 2021) Multi-Hazard (Compliance Review), May 2021 The Active Attack Response and Training Plan for Lamar Institute of Technology should include prevention components that address mental health, threat assessment and training. itute of Technology should include prevention components that addresses mental health, threat assessment and training into the Active Attack Response and Training External Audits THECB Compliance Desk Review of Formula Funding, April 2021 Texas Administrative Code (TAC), Chapter 13.
-The THECE nd certified by LIT to assess the data's accuracy and completend concluded that LIT complied with relevant THECB rules and re areas of contact hour eligibility, tuition payments, and enrollmer egulations for enrollment THECB A-133 Evaluation Management Letter, June 2021 ascertain the institutions' compliance with requirements ass d federal funds to institutions of higher education in Texas.
-It als sociated with those funds.
-This letter summarizes the results of a irements of the Single Audit Act Amendments of 1996 for fiscal a desk review of pass-through
+Report Recommendations Management's Most Current Response Status () Persons Responsible: Jonathon Beritiech, Director of Facilities and Rudy Gonzales, Vice President of Finance & Operations Revised Timetable for Completion: July 26, 2021 (was June 28, 2021) Multi-Hazard (Compliance Review), May 2021 The Active Attack Response and Training Plan for Lamar Institute of Technology should include prevention components that address mental health, threat assessment and training.
+Lamar Institute of Technology will incorporate a prevention component that addresses mental health, threat assessment and training into the Active Attack Response and Training Plan.
+Person Responsible: Rudy Gonzales, Vice President for Finance and Operations Timetable for Completion: August 31, 2021 In Progress External Audits THECB Compliance Desk Review of Formula Funding, April 2021 data used for formula funding and TAC requirements in the areas of contact hour eligibility, tuition payments, and enrollments.
+THECB A-133 Evaluation Management Letter, June 2021 The THECB distributes ("passes through") certain state and federal funds to institutions of higher education in Texas.
+It also conducts desk reviews to ascertain the institutions' compliance with requirements associated with those funds.
+This letter summarizes the results of a desk review of pass-through grants at LIT (totaling \$402,682) to ensure LIT met the requirements of the Single Audit Act Amendments of 1996 for fiscal year 2020.
+No findings were noted.